Frequently Asked Questions About U.S. Visas

 I have just come from the U.S. where I was on an exchange program sponsored by U.S. Government.
 My J-1 visa says "Subject to a two-year residency requirement."
 Does that mean I cannot travel to the US for 2 years?

-No. What it means is that you are not eligible to apply for and enter the U.S. on a work visa (H or L – see "Work Visas") or immigrate to the United States until you have resided or been physically present in your country of residence for at least two years after coming back from the U.S. You may travel abroad, including to the U.S., as much as you would like, but you must accumulate an aggregate total of 2 years (730 days) of physical presence before you may return on a work visa or acquire permanent resident status.
-This is outlined in the U.S. Immigration and Naturalization Act section 212(e).
+No. What it means is that you are not eligible to apply for and enter the U.S. on a work visa (H or L – see "Work Visas") or immigrate to the United States until you have resided or been physically present in your country of residence for at least two years after coming back from the U.S. You may travel abroad, including to the U.S., as much as you would like, but you must accumulate a total of 2 years (730 days) of physical presence before you may return on a work visa or acquire permanent resident status.

 Can my American friends, relatives or business partners help me to get a visa?